 If you are worried that someone may have access to your computer you can cover your tracks by taking a few simple precautions outlined below.

 The information below may not completely hide your tracks.
+If you do not use a password to log on to your computer, someone else will be able to access your email and track your internet usage.
 If you have any doubts, you might prefer to use a friend’s computer, a work computer or visit a local library or internet cafe.

 Deleting cookies, files and internet history